radius-project/radius/test/infra/azure/README.md

     az deployment group create --resource-group [Resource Group Name] --template-file main.bicep --parameters prefix='[Resource Prefix]' grafanaAdminObjectId='[Admin Object Id]'
     ```
     - **[Resource Prefix]**: Set the name prefix for the resources created by the Bicep template.
 For example, if you set **prefix** to `yourname`, an AKS cluster named `yourname-aks` will be created.
     - **[Admin Object Id]**: Set the object ID of the Grafana Admin user or group.
-To find the object id, search for the admin user or group name on [AAD Portal Overview search box](https://ms.portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview) and get the object id.
+To find the object id, search for the admin user or group name on [AAD Portal Overview search box](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview) and get the object id or run `az ad signed-in-user show` to get your own user object id.

 ## References